thecryptosopher/Mad-Tesla/Thesis/pain&dream.md

 world will open up new dimensions and options of new life and experience where the only judge is the sovereign you.

 Does the promise that human dignity will once again take its place on the Internet and that human beings will be masters of the cryptocosm sound too good to be true?

+Bechtolsheim believes that the move from search to more ambitious services plays to Google’s advantage.
+“To deliver video, maps, and all the rest on the fly, optimized for a specific customer’s needs, to get the maximum benefit for the advertiser—that requires tremendous hardware, storage, and memory.
+It takes hundreds of computers free to each end user.
+The next tier down doesn’t have the economics to build this stuff.”

+The last few years have been disappointing for people who want to accelerate progress in technology.
+But now the world is moving faster again.”

+The next wave of innovation will compress today’s parallel solutions in an evolutionary convergence of electronics and optics: 3D and even holographic memory cells; lasers inscribed on the tops of chips, replacing copper pins with streams of photons; and all-optical networks in which thousands of colors of light travel along a single fiber.
+As these advances find their way into an increasing variety of devices, the petascale computer will shrink from a dinosaur to a teleputer—the successor to today’s handhelds—in your ear or in your signal path.
+It will access an endless variety of sensors, searchers, and servers.

+These innovations will enable participation in metaverses that seem to play to the strength of Google’s cloud, which will link to trillions of sensors around the globe.
+(IPhone8 has sixteen different sensor systems, from an array of radio frequency devices to gyroscopes, accelerometers, barometers, and imagers galore.)
+A planetary sensorium will give Google a constant knowledge of the physical state of the world, from traffic conditions to the workings of your own biomachine.

+Will the
+Sirens offer a new machine of economic growth and progress, investment and capital accumulation, and continued economic dominance?
+Or is The Dalles a monument to an expiring business strategy?
+Are the days of centralization over?